-Time period Coverage Data requirements and calculation Data sources Last three completed fiscal years.
+Time period Coverage Data requirements/calculation Data sources Time period Last three completed fiscal years.
 BCG.
-Data requirements The expenditure composition of the end-of-year outturn and of the originally approved budget for each of the main functional classifications or for each of the 20 largest budget heads in the administrative classification Should the number of main budget heads exceed 20, the composition variance should be assessed against the largest heads that together make up 75% of the budget (a minimum of 20 heads if an administrative classification), with the residual heads (excluding contingency items) aggregated into one line.
+Data requirements The expenditure composition of the end-of-year outturn and of the originally approved budget for each of the main functional classifications or for each of the 20 largest budget heads in the administrative classification.
+Should the number of main budget heads exceed 20, the composition variance should be assessed against the largest heads that together make up 75% of the Annual budget law/ documentation /estimates approved by the legislature.
+Annual budget execution report or annual financial statements.
+(The above information should be available from the MoF.) budget (a minimum of 20 heads if an administrative classification), with the residual heads (excluding contingency items) aggregated into one line.
 Data are needed for each of the last three completed fiscal years.
 Calculations For calculation of this dimension, assessors should use the electronic spreadsheet on the PEFA website (www.pefa.org).
-Annual budget law/documentation /estimates approved by the legislature Annual budget execution report or annual financial statements (The above information should be available from the MoF.)